 ALCHEMY (Alch): This represents a character's knowledge of alchemy, including various experimental methods and techniques.
-It is general knowledge, independent of knowing specific formulas.
+It is general knowledge, independent of knowing specific formulas. • general strictures of the Church.

 RELIGIOUS TRAINING (Relg): This represents a character's knowledge of the Church, its institutions, organization, and procedures.
 It also indicates a growing knowledge of various prayers and observances.
 This is general knowledge, independent of any specific saint.